vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 - loop export policy;
 - command limits;
 - warnings for missing targets;
-- stopping all tracks at the first loop when a driver opts into that behavior.
+- stopping all tracks at the first loop for legacy drivers that opt into that behavior.

-This is a major improvement over format code handling these policies separately.
-A format command reader can say “this is a jump,” “this is a call,” “this is a declared loop,” or “this is a counted repeat.”
-The VM decides how that affects playback and export.
+Legacy dialects remain track-major until migrated.
+Their dry-run and complete-sequence-prepass options are compatibility mechanisms; semantic formats should model shared state directly instead.

 ### 14.6 `PerformanceSequence`